twbs/blog/src/_posts/2021/2021-03-23-bootstrap-5-beta-3.md

   - /2021/03/22/bootstrap-5-beta-3/
 ---

-Our final beta for Bootstrap 5 has come with some amazing new changes, including a new component!), documentation updates, and more.
+Our final beta for Bootstrap 5 has come with some amazing new changes (including a new component!), documentation updates, and more.
 We've also fixed some important bugs since our last release, in particular with our dependencies.
 Next up is our stable release!

 Keep reading for a recap of what's new in Beta 3.